Programme Overview and Aims

 Students will also engage in a summer internship in an overseas or a local organization for up to 3 months.
 Our industry partners include National Taiwan Normal University (Taiwan), the Hospital Authority, Latham and Watkins, Pearson, Ralph Lauren and Deacons.

 To foster an international understanding for students, the programme encourages students to study overseas in well-established universities for academic exchange.

 Students are assessed in a variety of ways, including learning portfolios, research papers, group projects, practical exercises, and presentations.

 Final Year Project (FYP)

 Students would have chances to do a Final Year Project (FYP).
+All BSc(IM) students will have chances to present their Final Year Projects to supervisors, peers and guests from the industry and academia at the FYP Presentation Day.
 Some FYPs have been presented at international and local conferences such as the International Conference on Knowledge, Culture and Change in Organizations in Singapore, International Association of Music Libraries in Sydney, ED-MEDIA, World Conference on Educational Multimedia in Vancouver, International Association of School Librarianship Annual Conference in Taipei, IT in Education Symposium in Hong Kong.

 Below are some outstanding Final Year Project Posters: